caiks/WBOT02/README.md

 ![contour005_086_minent_representation](images/contour005_086_minent_representation.png)

 Perhaps some of the facial detail is not as good as for *model* 81, but backgrounds and shading are smoother at the higher *valency* and are better represented.
-Also note that while the whole `40x40` frame is balanced, the `8x8` frame is not itself balanced, which could explain the apparent jaggedness of the represnetions at their edges.
+Also note that while the whole `40x40` frame is balanced, the `8x8` frame is not itself balanced, which could explain the apparent jaggedness of the representations at their edges.

 Looking at the *model* position map, we can see that, like *model* 81, *model* 86 also has a high degree of convolution, changing smoothly in large areas, with sudden changes the position at the boundaries of these areas -

 ![contour005_086_minent_position](images/contour005_086_minent_position.png)

 Overall, the computed *substrate* *model* 86 does not seem to be much better qualitatively than the non-computed *substrate* *model* 81, at least with respect to foreground objects, although it is certainly better quantitatively.
 Let us go on now to consider whether it might produce higher *alignments* in a *2-level model*.

-TODO -

-Re computed variables as we shall see, however, these *alignments* are not always in the most interesting foreground objects.

-model 86 -

-`exp(ln(341235)/13.9361) = 2.49` (cf 2.46 for model 84) - so still very small and stable.
-The growth is 0.91 (cf growth of 1.024 for model 84) so very good too.
-Slightly more normal than model 84 but not much difference.

-The mean underlying has decreased to 13.3 (cf 15.1) because of the smaller xmax by 2 bits.

-median diagonal 24.9061 (cf 32.0944 for model 84), max diagonal 42.494, bucket for 12 diagonal is smaller than 13 which is smaller than 14, so after shuffle minimum.

-The rethrehold model 86 median diagonal at 24.9 is not much higher than the model 81 med diag at 21.0, but there are 80% more fuds so not quite comparable.
-The key thing is that the model 84 med diag is very high at 32.1.

-Computed variable versus simple variable.
-Computed picks up fine grained global alignments at the cost of detail compared to simple valent, although the high valency alignments partly come for free because they are generally much higher.
-We will need to focus on hotspots driven by higher levels to pick up more alignments in facial features because these are relatively weak.
-We have already seen that we need entropy restrictions to avoid the dull areas of the image.
-Our challenge is to use hints from biology to enhance the alignments that are interesting to humans, eg entropy, hotspots, gradients spatial and dynamic, central area limits or valency variations.

-Model 86.
-Browsing around it seems that we would like the model to be a good deal larger still, but we cannot use scanning for underlying.
-Perhaps we could scan in higher level and then have 25 separate underlying models which 'specialise' in a region.

-actor002_model080_Film_Noir_003 cf actor002_model084_Film_Noir_002 - we can see that model 84 has higher alignment in the first fud with 3 on-diagonal slices instead of 4 and fewer off-diagonal, which explains lower multipier.
-The underlyings seem to be in similar places - blobs around the edges (where the entropy would be slightly lower), and the slice representations of the first fud are similar too - dividing into general brightness levels.
-No doubt we have gained by using balanced valency to avoid 'duplicating' the model.
-Consider smaller underlying substrates, edge detection and fourier.

-The paths are too short to see features

 ###### 2-level models